Using Prompt Studio

 Testing and Modifying Prompts

-Use the Prompt Editor within the Prompt Studio to modify your prompts and observe how they affect the results.
+Use the Prompt Editor within the Prompt Explorer to modify your prompts and observe how they affect the results.
 You can experiment with different versions of prompts for the same query and review the history of your results.

 Using the expanding list at the top, you can choose a pipeline.
 The pipeline must have at least one PromptBuilder component.
 Once you choose a pipeline, its prompt immediately shows in the Prompt Editor at the bottom.
 If multiple PromptBuilders are in the pipeline, you can choose the one you want to work with.